runwayml/learn/docs/tutorials/tutorial_photosketch.md

 In this tutorial, we will use Runway to run PhotoSketch to create a real-time contour outline of your webcam stream.
 We will then send the resulting image via HTTP network to a simple web app built with JavaScript and [p5.js](http://p5js.org/)

 ### Requirements
-* Runway Beta
+* Runway App
 * A webcam or built-in camera
 * Optional: Docker to run the model locally.
-(To install Docker, please follow the installation instructions [here](https://docs.runwayapp.ai/#/installation?id=download-docker))
+(To install Docker, please follow the installation instructions [here](https://docs.runwayapp.ai/#/getting-started/docker))

 ### Step 1